 According to college records, the collection was intended to be housed in a room in Koren Library dedicated to Norwegian Americana and cataloged as a special collection.
 Toward that end, it was cataloged according to an idiosyncratic classification system utilizing the letter “Y” (not used in the Library of Congress classification system) to distinguish the materials from other items in the library.
 The arrangement is summarized here:

 Materials with spine labels showing this “Y” classification are evident in the Rare Book Room and DEPO collections.
 The Hanson collection has now been interspersed throughout Preus Library shelved with the rest of the books and periodicals and cataloged according to the conventions of the Library of Congress classification system.
-Items in the collection can be found by searching on the title phrase “Halvor Hanson Collection” in WorldCat Local.
+Items in the collection can be found by searching on the title phrase “Halvor Hanson Collection” in WorldCat Discovery.

 Ref: College Chips, December 17, 1929, January 15, 1930, April 23, 1930; Luther College Faculty, Luther College Through Sixty Years, 1861-1921.
 Minneapolis, MN: Augsburg Publishing House, 1922; Nelson, David T., Luther College, 1861-1961.
 Decorah, IA: Luther college Press, 1961; Nelson, Marion J., Material Culture and People’s Art Among the Norwegians in America.
 Northfield, MN: The Norwegian-American Historical Association, 1994; Norlie, Olaf M., History of the Norwegian People in America.
 Minneapolis, MN: Augsburg Publishing House, 1925; Haldor J. Hanson Personal Papers, Luther College Archives, RG 15.